 - Place carrots in a sauté pan and cover with water.
 Bring to a boil and cook for 2 minutes.

-- Drain water off and add butter, brown sugar and mint.
-Shake pan and cook over medium heat while glaze sets up.
+- Drain water off and add butter, brown sugar and dried mint.
+Shake pan and stir, cooking over medium heat.

-- Cook for 3 minutes and glaze is thick and bubbling.
+- Cook for 3 minutes until glaze is thick and bubbling.

 - Add salt and freshly ground black pepper to taste and serve.